padinet/wifi/README.md

 Admin feature:
 - Intrusive daily usage report through email
 - Admin control panel to monitor usage patterns and historical data
-- Usage pattern report can help detect whether staffs are using the guest wifi excessively
+- Usage pattern enable detection of excessive usage

 ## Where to go from here?